mozilla/webmaker-screenshot/README.md

 `REDISTOGO_URL` is a synonym for `REDIS_URL`, to make deployment on Heroku easier.

-If 'DEBUG' is defined in the environment (even as an empty string), then some assets will be always be regenerated on-the-fly, which is useful for debugging.
+If `DEBUG` is defined in the environment (even as an empty string), then some assets will be always be regenerated on-the-fly, which is useful for debugging.